tmanas06/Telegram_dashboard/README.md

 - **Top Messages by Length**: Visualize top messages by length using pie charts, line graphs, and scatter plots.
 - **Top Senders by Message Length**: Visualize top senders by message length using pie charts, line graphs, and scatter plots.

-## Contact Us

-For any queries or feedback, please contact us at: [support@telegramtrends.xyz](mailto:support@telegramtrends.xyz)

-Follow us on our social media channels for the latest updates.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements